kbabyyy13/The-Grey-Canvas/replit.md

   - **Headers Configuration**: Proper Content-Disposition headers for file downloads with no-cache policy
   - **Business Use**: Perfect for submitting to search engines, SEO tools, and website analysis platforms

+- **July 27, 2025**: Added new blog article "10 Signs Your Small Business Website Needs a Redesign in 2025"
+  - **Content Addition**: Published comprehensive 10-point guide for identifying when websites need updates
+  - **Professional Styling**: Applied brand color scheme with pink (#E0218A) and grey (#7A7A7A) highlights throughout content
+  - **Featured Image**: Added custom blog image showing modern home office desk setup for visual appeal
+  - **SEO Optimization**: Optimized meta description and tags for "website redesign" and "small business" keywords
+  - **Content Structure**: Numbered sections for easy scanning, blockquote highlights, and clear call-to-action
+  - **Database Integration**: Successfully integrated with magazine-style blog layout and filtering system
+  - **User Experience**: Designed for business owners to quickly identify website issues and solutions

 - **July 25, 2025**: Added new blog article "The Frontend Has Changed: Why Your Next Project Won't Start with create-react-app"
   - **Content Addition**: Published comprehensive article about the evolution of frontend development in 2025
   - **Technical Coverage**: Discussed meta-frameworks, build tools, and the philosophical divide in modern web development